pagopa/pagopa-canone-unico/test/README.md

 ```
 --rows {numbers of rows to generate in the CSV}
---path {local path where create the CSV}
+--path {local path where find the CSV}
 --account-name {name of storage account}
 --container_name {name of the container}
 ```